 The third factor relates to the schedule of supplementary watering.
-For the benefit of the plants and to make water use most efficient, it is generally recommended to water a garden in the early morning.
+For the benefit of the plants and to make water use most efficient, the general recommendation is to water a garden in the early morning.
 The soil effectively takes up the moisture and prepares the plant for the warmer temperatures of the day.
-Alternatively, watering can be done in late afternoon or early evening, but should be done so that the plant leaves have time to dry off before the night hours.
+Alternatively, watering can be during the late afternoon or early evening, but it must be so that the plant leaves have time to dry off before the night hours.
 Wet plant surfaces under evening conditions of high humidity can encourage mildew or mold growth.

 If a garden is given supplementary watering through a drip or sprinkler system, or if hand-watering is used, it is an easy matter to periodically add liquid fertilizer to the water and accomplish two tasks at once.
 The term “fertigation” is used to describe this practice.